imarshev/sinatra_customers_management_api/README.md

 ```
 ## Running the Application

-### Running the Application
+### Running the Application Locally (without Docker)

-1. Locally (without Docker):
-Install all necessary gems:
+1. Install all necessary gems:
 ```
 bundle install
 ```

-Create database:

-Set up a .env file with the appropriate values derived from .env.example
+2. Set up a .env file with the appropriate values derived from .env.example

-Run the database migration:
+3. Create database:
 ```
 bundle exec rake db:create
 ```
+4. Run the database migration:
 ```
 bundle exec rake db:migrate
 ```
-Run the app:
+5. Run the app:
 ```
 bundle exec rackup -o 0.0.0.0 -p 4567
 ```

-2. Using Docker:
+### Running the Application using Docker
+1. Install Docker and Docker Compose.
+Ruby should be installed on your machine.
-Build and run the application using Docker Compose:
+2. Build and run the application using Docker Compose:
 ```
 docker-compose up --build
 ```